Unusual Glass Telescope-Shaped Bottle – What’s the history on this one?

 Below are photos of these bottles – from Parker Kolb, Jane Roth, Andrea Handley, and Jessie Johnson.
 THANK YOU to all of you for allowing me to post these photos!
 Perhaps, as time goes on more examples will “come out of the woodwork” and we will find out more info on this style of bottle!

-Off-clear or very light green glass telescope-shaped bottle – GC mark and 3173 style number on base.
+Off-clear or very light aqua/green telescope-shaped bottle – GC mark and 3173 style number on base.
+The “5” *might* be a date code for 1935.
 (Photo courtesy of Parker Kolb).

-Amber telescope bottle.
-This version was made by Fairmount Glass Company (F in a hexagon mark).
-The height is about six inches.
+Amber telescope-shaped bottle made by Fairmount Glass Works.
 (Photo courtesy of Jane Roth).

-Amber telescope bottle.
-This version was made by Fairmount Glass Company (“F in a hexagon” mark).
-The height is about six inches.
+Amber telescope-shaped bottle made by Fairmount Glass Works.
 (Photo courtesy of Jane Roth).

 Base of amber "Telescope" bottle made by Fairmount Glass Works, Indianapolis (F in a hexagon mark).
 The bottle mold design number is "9-554".
 Photo courtesy of Jane Roth.